How Technological Disruption is Multiplying Pharmaceutical Revenue Worldwide?

 How Technology Saves Revenue for Pharma Companies

-Here are the ways technology is enabling the pharma industry to reduce its expenditure while continuing to sustain their longevity.
+Here are the ways technology is enabling the pharma industry to reduce its expenditure while continuing to sustain its longevity.

 Many reputed pharmaceutical companies have already started exploiting technology for the growth of their business.
 For example, Pharma giants, Sun Pharma launched a revolutionary mobile app for asthma patients called RespiTrack, back in 2016.